Samuel Crust1

 M, #183227, b. circa 1605, d.
 12 February 1682/83

-Sir Richard Browne, 1st and last Bt. was born circa 1605.1 He was the son of Christopher Browne and Thomazine Gonson.1 He married Elizabeth Pretyman, daughter of Sir John Pretyman and Mary Bourchier.1 He died on 12 February 1682/83, without surviving male issue.1 He was buried at St. Nicholas Church, Deptford, Kent, England.1 His will (dated 22 May 1678) was probated on 20 March 1682/83.1
+Sir Richard Browne, 1st and last Bt. was born circa 1605.1 He was the son of Christopher Browne and Thomazine Gonson.1 He married Elizabeth Pretyman, daughter of Sir John Pretyman and Mary Bourchier.1 He died on 12 February 1682/83, without surviving male issue.1 He was buried at St. Nicholas Church, Deptford, Kent, EnglandG.1 His will was proven (by probate) on 20 March 1682/83.1

 On his death, his baronetcy became extinct.1